Food Science and Nutrition BSc (Hons) – 2020 entry

 Food Science and Nutrition placements

-We strongly encourage you to take a placement in the UK or overseas.
-Recent students have undertaken placements with leading companies such as:
+We strongly encourage you to take a placement in the UK or internationally.
+Recent students have taken placements with leading companies such as:

 - Tata Global Beverages